 Today, when you walk in the door, you’re a new person.
 You’re no longer the equal of your peers and relationships will always change in accordance with that.
 Some people will tend to dislike you now, whether you’ve done anything worth blame or are completely correct.

 It’s not your job to be upset about this though, it’s your job to put your best foot forward and show people how things are going to be.

 Your job as the manager is not to please every single employee in the company.
 Your job is to make the company run smoothly and profitably.
-It is to your, and the company’s benefit if the work force is happy, however there will virtually never be a situation in which every single employee is happy.
+It is to you, and the company’s benefit if the workforce is happy, however there will virtually never be a situation in which every single employee is happy.